The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

 Through these two biases, we can also more properly frame the role played by the mathematical models.

-Many blamed the models for the crisis, but I don’t fully agree with that conclusions.
+Many blamed the models for the crisis, but I don’t fully agree with it.

 Why shall I believe that silly voice in my head that things can turn sour?